Monday, February 3, 2020

-The 2019 Super Bowl Ad Awards For The Non Poetic
+The 2020 Super Bowl Ad Awards For The Non-Poetic

-Welcome to the 2019 Super Bowl Ad Awards For The Non-Poetic!
-Super Bowl LIII is history, the Patriots are once again Super Bowl champions, America is throughly sick of Tom Brady, and it's time to reveal our judging panel's (me and Office Dog) favorites from this year's crop of Super Bowl ads.
+Welcome to the 2020 Super Bowl Ad Awards For The Non-Poetic!
+Super Bowl LIV is history, the Chiefs are Super Bowl champions, the Great State of Kansas is celebrating, and it's time to reveal our judging panel's (me and Office Dog) favorites from this year's crop of Super Bowl ads.

 The A For Execution But...
 Award